 The amount of due diligence that each buyer requests does vary depending on the size of the deal, the buyer’s background, and the available information.
 If there is bank financing involved, then the bank will also require due diligence information.
 Usually, the buyer will have their accountant review information and request information from the seller and their accountant.
 In addition to the financial information, they will want their lawyer to view any contracts that the seller’s business has with suppliers, customers, and employees.

-More often than not, the seller's attorney will draw up the contract and send it to the buyer's attorney for their review.
-The buyer's attorney will go over any issues with the buyer, and usually, they will request some changes to the purchase agreement.
-Normally, there is a give and take between attorneys and buyer and seller with any final terms to be negotiated.
-If the attorneys can't agree on how to move forward, then an experienced business broker will arrange a conference call or meeting with everyone involved to try to resolve any issues that are preventing the deal from moving forward.
+More often than not, the seller’s attorney will draw up the contract and send it to the buyer’s attorney for their review.
+The buyer’s attorney will go over any issues with the buyer, and usually, they will request some changes to the purchase agreement.
+Normally, there is a give-and-take between attorneys and buyers and sellers, with any final terms to be negotiated.
+If the attorneys can’t agree on how to move forward, then an experienced business broker will arrange a conference call or meeting with everyone involved to try to resolve any issues that are preventing the deal from moving forward.
 Once the issues are resolved, the final step in the business sales process is to set up a closing date.

 Usually, the Purchase Agreement has been signed before the closing, but sometimes everything is agreed to, and then a closing date is set with the plan of signing the agreement at the closing.
 Often, the closing takes place at the buyer or seller’s attorney’s office, with all parties present to finalize the deal and exchange payment.
 However, sometimes, the closing is handled virtually with an electronic copy signed, and the funds are paid via wire transfer to a seller’s bank account.